 The next important step was to develop (A)SDYM equations into a quantum integrable field theory in four dimensions.
-In the 1990s, the Yang equations were put to quantization, using the action (functional) constructed by Nair and Schiff55 and by Hou and Song,56 in terms of the Lie-valued fields^{55,57} and in terms of the group-valued local fields.58 In Ref.
-[58] Yamanaka and I found that the quantized group-valued local fields are bi-module fields which satisfy intricate exchange algebras with structure coefficients satisfying generalized Yang-Baxter equations.
-So here Yang-Mills met Yang-Baxter for the first time with the quantum group properties,^{59, 60} originated from the Yang-Baxter equations in low dimensions, appearing in this four-dimensional quantum theory for the first time.
+In the 1990s, the Yang equations were put to quantization, using the action constructed by Nair and Schiff55 and by Hou and Song, 56 in terms of the Lie-valued fields ^{55,57} and in terms of the group-valued local fields.
+58 In Ref.
+58 Yamanaka and I found that the quantized group-valued local fields are bi-module fields which satisfy intricate exchange algebras with structure coefficients satisfying generalized Yang-Baxter equations.
+So here Yang-Mills met Yang-Baxter for the first time with the quantum group properties, ^{59,60} originated from the Yang-Baxter equations in low dimensions, appearing in a fourdimensional quantum theory for the first time.
 Further, the algebraic relations satisfied by the Lie-valued fields derived in Refs.
-[55,57] can be derived from the exchange algebras of the group-value local fields.
-For further developments in the 2000s, see Popov-Preitschopf61 and Popov.
+55 and 57 can be derived from the exchange algebras of the group-value local fields.
+For further developments see Popov-Preitschopf 61 and Popov, 62 in 1996 and in 1999 respectively.